 @meemainseen all of the above.
 Peer sahabs birthday — Noor Rathore (@NoorRathore) November 8, 2014

 It was a simple exchange of words primarily conveying the impeding birthday of Sir Muhammad Iqbal that midnight (Iqbal Day).
 What made it special was the context in which a few phrases were exchanged and the person I was in conversation with.
-The reply “all of the above” and “Peer Sahab’s birthday” and a few more conversational exchanges left me startled as these contained a degree of awareness on Iqbal that was far greater than normal and were sufficient to generate the waves at a typical frequency that tempted me to benefit from my tweep a bit further and eventually embrace Iqbal for the hours that were to follow.
+The reply “all of the above” and “Peer Sahab’s birthday” and a few more conversational exchanges left me startled as these were sufficient to generate the waves at a typical frequency that tempted me to benefit from my tweep a bit more and eventually head out to embrace Iqbal in the following hours.
 Things, though random in happenings, do have an underlying purpose.
 Dear readers, it was the inspiration in these magical words that chalked down a plan and pulled me out straight from my office to be in attendance with Sir Muhammad Iqbal by midnight, on the eve of his birthday.

 Driving straight from my office to Iqbal Park, Lahore, having negotiated the outer police cordons, I encountered the main compound of Hazuri Bagh padlocked and guarded.
 A Pak Rangers’ soldier came to my rescue and though initially puzzled but having deciphered my intentions got the gates opened and escorted me to the Mazar of the Maestro.
-Having been through the rituals of ablution to relentlessly clean but the exterior of my being, the doors were opened and I stepped inside the tomb.
-Dear readers, pardon me if I appear to be evasive here in stating that the things that succeeded are nothing but a fuzz in my mind.
+Having been through the rituals of ablution to relentlessly clean the exterior of my being, I was (in my opinion) ready.
+The doors were opened and I stepped inside the tomb.
+My readers are urged to pardon me if I appear to be evasive here in stating that the things that succeeded are nothing but a fuzz in my mind.
 Exposed to the combined magnificence of the aura and the person I was there to pray for, my being in all humility got diminished and gradually lost into nothingness.
 There must have been some awfully meaningless body postures in a futile effort to exhibit respect and some ritualistic repetitions of the sacred words from my subconscious, I don’t vividly recall.
 Out of sheer guilt I got expelled from the interior of the tomb and started heading towards my car parked at a distance.
-At that particular instance there was absolutely nothing I carried less one couplet from Iqbal swarming my head:
+At that particular instance there was absolutely nothing I carried but one couplet from Iqbal swarming my head:

 عقل و دِل و نِگاہ کا مُرشدِ اوّلیں ھے عشق